jdeyton/forge-keeper/index.md

 ### Required Setup

-By default, poetry likes to put virtual environments in your home directory.
+* Update your poetry configuration to put virtual environments in the project directory.
+This is both convenient and not a problem for git to handle.
-Source control is smart enough to deal with them in the project directories, so go ahead and apply the following settings:
+* Download the OpenAPI .jar file to the bin folder.

+For your convenience, you can do this by running the following commands in this
+directory:

 ```
-poetry config virtualenvs.in-project true
+make dev-dependencies
 ```

 ## Organization